 For one, even when short sellers acting in good faith legitimately uncover fraud in a company, they still have vested interest in the company’s failure.
 A negligible amount of short sellers have tried to correct the situation to protect other investors or the company’s employees.

-Rather, they can simply let the situation play out or accelerate it.
+Rather, they can simply let the situation play out or, do what they can to accelerate it.
 In fact, intervening ‘in good faith’ could backfire on a short seller.
 What if the company remedies the situation and recovers?
 Now the short seller is at risk of losing money.
 This is not their end goal.

 Their investigations and due diligence may detect fraud, but detection doesn’t mean the situation will be corrected or even acted upon.